DilrajS/Sorting-Algorithm-Visualiser/README.md

 |O(n log(n))|Θ(n log(n))|Ω(n log(n))|Yes|

 #### Quick Sort
-Quicksort (sometimes called partition-exchange sort) is an efficient sorting algorithm, serving as a systematic method for placing the elements of an array in order.
-When implemented well, it can be about two or three times faster than its main competitors, merge sort and heapsort.
+Quicksort is an efficient sorting algorithm, serving as a systematic method for placing the elements of an array in order. **When implemented well**, it can be about two or three times faster than its main competitors, merge sort and heapsort.

 Quicksort is a comparison sort, meaning that it can sort items of any type for which a "less-than" relation (formally, a total order) is defined.
-In efficient implementations it is not a stable sort, meaning that the relative order of equal sort items is not preserved.
-Quicksort can operate in-place on an array, requiring small additional amounts of memory to perform the sorting.
-It is very similar to selection sort, except that it does not always choose worst-case partition.

 Time/space complexity analysis: